gottigjavier/portfolio/Readme.md

 ### Persistencia

-El proyecto consiste en un sitio que tendrá los datos de un solo usuario, el cual es el único con acceso y permisos para modificarlo.
-Teniendo esto en cuenta se deduce que la mejor forma de establecer la persistencia es a través la reducción al mínimo del uso de tablas no relacionadas (one to one, one to many, etc) y así lograr consultas más rápidas a la base de datos ya que solo se devolverá el recurso solicitado, sobre todo en modificaciones.
+Para este pryecto, la mejor forma de establecer la persistencia es a través la reducción al mínimo del uso de tablas no relacionadas (one to one, one to many, etc) y así lograr consultas más rápidas a la base de datos.

 #### User y About